CyberFlameGO/svnpython/Doc/library/socket.rst

 This module provides access to the BSD *socket* interface.
-It is available on all modern Unix systems, Windows, Mac OS X, BeOS, OS/2, and probably additional platforms.
+It is available on all modern Unix systems, Windows, MacOS, OS/2, and probably additional platforms.

 .. note::